 ¶1.
 Now, I remind you, brothers, of the gospel that I proclaimed to you, which also you received, in which also you stand,

-3. Among the first things I delivered to you, which I also received, is that Christ died for our sins according to the scriptures,
+3. Among the first things I delivered to you, which I also received, is that Christ died for our sins, in accordance with the Scriptures,

-4. and that he was buried, and that he was raised the third day according to the scriptures,
+4.and that he was buried, and that he was raised the third day, in accordance with the Scriptures,

 9. I am the least of the apostles, who am not worthy to be called an apostle, because I persecuted the Assembly of God.